Mtwinkle116/Sweets_shop_management/README.md

 ## Setup & Execution
 To run the backend locally:
 Clone the repository and navigate to the backend directory.
 Create a Python virtual environment and activate it.
 Install the project dependencies using pip.
-Configure your MySQL database in settings.py.
+Configure your MySQL database settings in the configuration file.
 Apply migrations and create a superuser.
-Start the development server using Django’s runserver command.
+Finally, start the development server using Django’s runserver command.
-The server will be accessible at http://localhost:8000.

 ## Testing
 All backend functionalities are validated through automated tests written using Django’s APITestCase module.
 These tests cover authentication, CRUD operations, purchase logic, and helper methods.